myny2005/MLprojects/README.md

 This project explores different machine learning libraries to determine which one is the most efficient for classifying digits from the MNIST dataset.
 The following libraries and models are tested:

-scikit-learn:
+**scikit-learn**:
-Decision Tree Classifier
+- Decision Tree Classifier
-Random Forest Classifier
+- Random Forest Classifier
-Logistic Regression
+- Logistic Regression
-K-nearest neighbors
+- K-nearest neighbors
-Support Vector Machine
+- Support Vector Machine
-Naive Bayes
+- Naive Bayes

-TensorFlow:
+**TensorFlow**:
-Simple Neural Network
+- Simple Neural Network
-Convolutional Neural Network
+- Convolutional Neural Network

-PyTorch:
+**PyTorch**:
-Simple Neural Network
+- Simple Neural Network
-Convolutional Neural Network
+- Convolutional Neural Network

-Additionally, Matplotlib is used for data visualization, and NumPy is employed for general data processing, including building a neural network from scratch.
+Additionally, **Matplotlib** is used for data visualization, and **NumPy** is employed for general data processing, including building a neural network from scratch.

 ## Getting Started